- This event has passed.

 Katie Schwab’s creative collaborators include Felicity Irons of Rush Matters and Stephen Thompson of Flameworks.

 Allison Smith, United States

-Another Crossing would not be possible without the generous sponsorship of the Joan Pearson Watkins Trust, Princess Yachts, Caroline R. Graboys Fund, and Jonathan Leo Fairbanks Exhibition Fund.
-We also thank our Program Sponsors: Plymouth Center for the Arts, Plymouth 400th, Pilgrim Hall Museum, and Plymouth Antiquarian Society.
-Furthermore, Fuller Craft Museum would like to thank its project partners the Plymouth College of Art and The Box for all of their efforts and collaborative spirit in developing Another Crossing: Artists Revisit the Mayflower Voyage.
+Another Crossing would not be possible without the funding support of the Joan Pearson Watkins Trust, Princess Yachts, Caroline R. Graboys Fund, Hamilton Company Charitable Foundation, Jonathan Leo Fairbanks Exhibition Fund, Plymouth City Council, and Arts Council England.
+Much gratitude is also due Program Sponsors Plymouth Center for the Arts, Plymouth 400, Pilgrim Hall Museum, and Plymouth Antiquarian Society.
+Furthermore, Fuller Craft Museum would like to thank its project partners the Plymouth College of Art and The Box for all their efforts and collaborative spirit in developing Another Crossing: Artists Revisit the Mayflower Voyage.

 Another Crossing is also funded in part by the following cultural councils: Abington, Bridgewater, Brockton, East Bridgewater, Foxborough, Halifax, Hanson, Hingham, Holbrook, Mansfield, Middleborough, North Attleborough, Norton, Raynham, Scituate, Taunton, and Whitman.
 These local agencies support the arts with funding provided by Massachusetts Cultural Council.
 We are grateful for their support.